livey/livey.github.io/content/posts/2024-12-pose-tracking/index.md

 $$g = IGF + FAC$$

 Then, in our model, we do not need to estimate gravity.
-Instead, we use this approximation.&#x20;
+Instead, we use this approximation.

 Further, the direction of gravity, $\mathbf{e}_g$, can also be estimated according to the GPS signal.